Himan1999/2021_Tokyo_olympics_Aanalysis/README.md

 # 🏅 Tokyo Olympics 2020 Dashboard — End-to-End Data Engineering with Azure & Power BI

 ## 🎯 Project Overview
 This project demonstrates how to build a **production-ready, full-stack Olympic Dashboard** using **Azure Data Engineering tools** and **Power BI**.
 The primary objective was to simulate real-world enterprise data workflows using the **Medallion Architecture**, incorporating scalable ingestion, transformation, and visualization of Tokyo 2020 Olympics data.
+This project wasn’t just about building a dashboard — it was about understanding how modern cloud architecture can be used to build scalable, production-ready solutions from ingestion to insights. 🚀

 > 🔍 **Goal**: Build an end-to-end data pipeline — from raw ingestion to beautiful insights — using cloud-native tools in Azure and Power BI.